fenying/wp-passhash.js/README.md

 A password hash verify tool for WordPress (4.7+) in Node.js.

-> Currently only provides the methods to check the result of
+> Currently only provides the methods to calculate and check the result of
+> existing password.
+>
+> No methods support generating hash for new password.

 ## Requirement